Physics Visa Sponsorship Jobs in Ohio

 Which visa types are most common for physics roles in Ohio?

 The H-1B is the most common visa category for physics roles in Ohio, covering research scientists, applied physicists, and instrumentation specialists in specialty occupations requiring at least a bachelor's degree in a related field.
 Candidates with exceptional publication records or awards may qualify for the O-1A.
-Postdoctoral researchers at Ohio universities often hold J-1 exchange visitor status before transitioning to employer-sponsored H-1B status.
+Postdoctoral researchers at Ohio universities often hold J-1 visa exchange visitor status before transitioning to employer-sponsored H-1B status.

 Which cities in Ohio have the most physics sponsorship jobs?